Getting Started on the Hub

 Researcher Account

-To create a Researcher account, we encourage you to connect your Open Researcher and Contributor ID (ORCID) account.
+To create a researcher account, we encourage you to connect your Open Researcher and Contributor ID (ORCID) account.

-What is a confirmation step?
+What is the confirmation step?

 There are two options to complete this part of the registration process: